-Heritage buildings that are entered on the Heritage New Zealand/Pouhere Taonga List will be evaluated in a manner consistent with assessments for other potentially dangerous, affected and/or insanitary buildings.
+Heritage buildings will be evaluated in a manner consistent with assessments for other potentially dangerous, affected and/or insanitary buildings.
 Council is aware of the protection mechanisms and heritage values that these buildings hold, which is why special efforts will be made to meet heritage objectives.

-Discussions will be held with owners and Heritage New Zealand/Pouhere Taonga to identify a mutually acceptable way forward.
+Discussions will be held with owners and the New Zealand Historic Places Trust to identify a mutually acceptable way forward.

-If a dangerous, affected, or insanitary building notice is issued for a heritage building, a copy of the notice will be sent to the Heritage New Zealand/Pouhere Taonga as required by the Act.
+If a dangerous, affected, or insanitary building notice is issued for a heritage building, a copy of the notice will be sent to the Heritage New Zealand Pouhere Taonga as required by the Act.